codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 ## Restoring Code Dx

+While the Guided Setup can generate a Velero Schedule resource for use with a GitOps-based deployment, restoring a Code Dx backup currently requires running ad-hoc commands on your cluster.

 Velero will skip restoring resources that already exist, so delete those you want to restore from a backup.
 You can delete the Code Dx namespace(s) to remove all namespaced resources, and you can delete cluster scoped Code Dx resources to remove Code Dx entirely.
 Since Code Dx depends on multiple PersistentVolume (PV) resources, you will typically want to delete Code Dx PVs when restoring Code Dx to a previous known good state.

-Below are the steps for a full restore of a Code Dx instance from a backup.
-When using Velero's Restic integration, you can skip Step 2 and Step 4.
+There are two steps required to restore Code Dx from a Velero backup.
+The first step is to use the velero CLI to restore a specific backup.
+For the second step, you will run the restore-db.ps1 script to restore a local Code Dx database.
+If you're using an external database, you will skip the second step by restoring your Code Dx database on your own.

 >Note: When using Velero with Storage Provider Plugins, wait for the volume snapshot process to finish before restoring a backup.